metaleap/vscode-appz/libs/go/readme.md

 	//
 	// `token` ── A token that can be used to signal cancellation to the underlying search engine.
 	//
-	// `andThen` ── A thenable that resolves to an array of resource identifiers.
+	// `then` ── A thenable that resolves to an array of resource identifiers.
 Will return no results if no
 	// [workspace folders](#workspace.workspaceFolders) are opened.
-	FindFiles(include GlobPattern, exclude *GlobPattern, maxResults *int, token *Cancel, andThen func([]string))
+	FindFiles(include GlobPattern, exclude *GlobPattern, maxResults *int, token *Cancel, then func([]string))

 	// Returns a path that is relative to the workspace folder or folders.
 	//